icip-cas/AutoAlign/README.md

 ## 🚀 News

-- AutoAlign now supports Self-Rewarding and Constitutional AI.
+**[2025.6.19]** We've integrated comprehensive safety evaluation datasets and released the Megatron implementation for large-scale distributed training.

+**[2025.5.23]** AutoAlign has been accepted for presentation at the ACL 2025 Demo Track!

-- We are excited to announce the release of AutoAlign v0.0.1!
+**[2024.8.23]** We are excited to announce the release of AutoAlign v0.0.1!
 In this first version, we have implemented a variety of alignment operators, including SFT, RM, and DPO, along with user-friendly evaluation systems and several auto-alignment algorithms (CAI, PCON, and a variant of RLCD), with more algorithms on the way.
 Stay tuned for future updates! 🔥🔥🔥

+**[2024.1.1]** AutoAlign now supports Self-Rewarding and Constitutional AI.

 ## 🔥 Quick Start